MicrosoftDocs/architecture-center/docs/solution-ideas/articles/oracle-on-azure-start-here.md

 # Oracle on Azure architecture design

-Microsoft and Oracle have partnered to enable customers to deploy Oracle applications in the cloud.
-You can run your Oracle Database and enterprise applications on Oracle Linux, Windows Server, and other supported operating systems in Azure.
+Microsoft and Oracle have partnered to enable customers to deploy Oracle Database & applications on Azure cloud.
+You can run your Oracle Database and enterprise applications on Oracle Linux, Windows Server, and other supported operating systems on Azure.
 In addition to Oracle databases, Azure also supports:

 - WebLogic Server integrated with Azure services
 - Applications on Oracle Linux and WebLogic Server
 - Options for high availability and for disaster recovery
 - Options for backing up Oracle workloads

-The interoperability of Microsoft and Oracle’s cloud services enables you to migrate and run mission-critical enterprise workloads across Microsoft Azure and Oracle Cloud Infrastructure (OCI).
+The co-location of Oracle Database & Oracle Applications on Azure enables you to migrate and run mission-critical enterprise workloads with minimal latency and best of both worlds (OCI & Azure).

 Azure provides a wide range of services to support Oracle on Azure.
 Following are some of the key services: